 An international company formation must comply with provisions of the International Company Act N32 1992, and Business Names Act.

-International company formation includes the following steps:
+International company formation in Vanuatu includes the following steps:

 As soon as the certificate of registration is received, no other filing is needed, and the company can commence trading.

 For international company formation the incorporator need not visit Vanuatu and may act though his authorized agent.
 In this case the incorporator (beneficial owner) must provide the following: